mgblackwater/stevekinney.net/content/courses/testing/filtering-tests.md

 ## `vitest --changed`

 Runs tests related to files that changed.
 Out of the box, this will be against any uncommitted files.
 But, you can also do cool stuff like `--changed HEAD~1` or give it a branch name to compare to or a particular commit.

-## 👩🏾‍🔬 Experiment @TODO

-Inside of `examples/getting-started`:

-1. Run `npx vitest --run` and look at which test files run.
-2. Run `npx vitest words --run` and look at which test files run.
-3. Run `npx vitest related ./math.ts --run` and look at which test files run.
-4. Run `npx vitest related ./exponent.ts --run` and look at which test files run.
-5. Assuming you don't have any un-staged or uncommitted changes, run `npx vitest --changed HEAD --run` and look at which test files—umm—*didn't* run.
-6. Make a change to `words.ts` (or any other file, really) and then run `npx vitest --changed HEAD --run` and see what tests run.